GI's Against Fascism: Retaliation

 The Navy was not happy about all the political activity and stepped up its retaliation.
 On July 17, 1969, the commanding officer of the North Island Naval Air Station issued an order banning the posting or distribution of any literature not officially authorized or printed by the station administrative office.
-Because this new order didn't specify the content of the banned literature it effectively prohibited the sharing of non-political material as well.
+Because this new order did not specify the content of the banned literature it effectively prohibited the sharing of non-political material as well.
 The local police were also accused by a group of faculty members from San Diego colleges of harassing sailors for distributing copies of Duck Power.
-The San Diego Faculty for Freedom of the Press circulated a statement alleging unwarranted arrests of sailors for "blocking sidewalks" and "illegal assembly" even when alone, as well as instances of sailors being turned over to the Shore Patrol "for questioning even when charged with nothing."
+The San Diego Faculty for Freedom of the Press circulated a statement alleging unwarranted arrests of sailors for "blocking sidewalks" and "illegal assembly" even when alone, as well as instances of sailors being turned over to the Shore Patrol "for questioning even when charged with nothing".
 Several threats of physical harm were delivered to the activists at different times.
-Csekey was transferred to Yuma, AZ, arrested for distributing a banned publication, and sent back to San Diego to face a summary court-martial.
+Csekey was transferred to Yuma, Arizona, arrested for distributing a banned publication, and sent back to San Diego to face a summary court-martial.
 Mahoney, for testifying in Csekey's defense, was punished by being given orders to the USS New Jersey, a battleship on its way to Vietnam.

 Civilian support

-However, a support movement among antiwar and other civilians had built up in the San Diego area for the Ducks, through which they received legal and political assistance.
+A support movement among antiwar and other civilians had built up in the San Diego area for the Ducks, through which they received legal and political assistance.
 This included the support of local college and university faculty as mentioned above.
 In addition, the Ducks themselves had early on reached out to the news media which covered many of these developments and kept the light of public opinion on the Navy.
 In the end Csekey was convicted, demoted in rank and sentenced to twenty days at hard labor in the Navy brig, but received an honorable discharge.
-Mahoney, received additional support through his family, avoided the danger of going to sea on an unfriendly ship, and was discharged honorably at the end of 1969.
+Mahoney received additional support through his family, avoided the danger of going to sea on an unfriendly ship, and was discharged honorably at the end of 1969.